grejdi/transcription_service/README.md

 # Transcription Service

-Using whisper.cpp and llama.cpp w/ Mistral model to transcribe, clean, and summarize audio.
+Using whisper.cpp and llama.cpp w/ Mixtral model to transcribe, clean, and summarize audio.

 Note: This work has been done on M1 Mac Mini.
 It runs just OK.
 I can imagine a better computer would do much better.